Musique

 (Germany)

-“Serge Blenner [...] has a unique place in the world of
+“Serge Blenner [...] has a unique place in the world of electronic

-music.
-“Miroir de Soi” (“Mirror Of Self”)
+“Miroir de Soi” (“Mirror Of Self”) is perhaps

-romantic.
-Beautiful orchestral parts, pianopieces, acoustic guitars
+Beautiful orchestral parts, pianopieces, acoustic guitars and a

-isn’t a well-known composer of filmmusic by now because
+composer of filmmusic by now because his music is excellent suitable

-his music is excellent suitable for this.
-Very beautiful are tracks
+for this.
+Very beautiful are tracks like “Le Miroir”

-like “Le Miroir” (nice melody), “Exlibris”
+(nice melody), “Exlibris” (very romantic), “Projection”

-“Illumination” (darker), “Estival” (great
+(a great recording) “Illumination” (darker), “Estival”

-samples of stringinstruments), “Les Méandres”
+(great samples of stringinstruments), “Les Méandres”

 (could have been music of a French film from the seventies) and